 The current may be strong at times and the water rather cold.

-Toyapakeh, which means salt water in Indonesian, is an amazing reef with interesting & healthy coral, nudibranch as well as schools of tropical fishes, turtles, reef sharks and the world famous Mola Mola is you are lucky enough and during the good season (August to October).
+Toyapakeh means salt water in Indonesian.
+It is an amazing reef with interesting & healthy coral, nudibranchs as well as schools of tropical fish, turtles, reef sharks.
+If you are lucky you can encounter the Mola Mola here during the good season (July to October).

-Nusa Penida SD (Sekolah Dasar) is situated in the north of Nusa Penida.
-The dive site begins with a very shallow reef plateau.
+Diving Nusa Penida’s SD is situated in the north of Nusa Penida.
+The dive site begins at a very shallow reef plateau and is a drift dive.
 Sloping down to approx. 10 meters where it drops at a 45° angle down to extreme depths.
-Steep slopes alternate with steep walls.
+Steep slopes alternate with steep walls here.

 An amazing growth of hard and soft corals can be found including numerous whip corals and massive fields of branching corals.
 Large clouds of banner fish hover in the current above the corals.
 There is a multitude of smaller creatures hiding amongst the corals such as the orangutan crab and a huge collection of nudibranchs.

-As usual in Nusa Penida, do not forget the blue, where you could see various pelagic fishes; giant trevallies, white tip sharks, eagle rays, tuna, manta rays, mola mola and barracuda pass by.
+As usual in Nusa Penida, do not forget the blue, where you could see various pelagic fishes.
+Here, giant trevallies, white tip sharks, eagle rays, tuna, manta rays, mola mola and barracuda pass by regularly.
 Even a whale shark has been reported.

-There is often a drift of up to 4 knots making this an exciting dive.
+There is often a drift of up to 4 knots making this an exciting dive not for the faint hearted.

-The slope is bit steeper.
-It is a nice easy drift along a coral plateau with beautiful coral and with a good chance to see pelagic fishes as well as Manta rays and the world famous Mola Mola during the season (August to October).
+The Pura PED dive site is not far from S.D. dive site and it is a similar kind of dive.
+The slope here is a bit steeper.
+It is a nice easy drift along a coral plateau with beautiful coral and with a good chance to see pelagic fish as well as Manta Rays and the world famous Mola Mola during the season (June to October).